-Day 1: Arrive in Port Moresby and transfer to Holiday Inn
+Day 1: Arrive in Port Moresby and transfer to airport for flight to Madang.

-Day 3: From Bungalamba we head off into the jungle for approximately 6 hours to a campsite just above the tree line.
+Day 3: From Ununu we head off into the jungle for approximately 6 hours to a campsite just above the tree line.
 Overnight camp there.

 Day 4: From this camp we head out to a large open plain where an alpine lake is situated.
 This we will make as our base camp.